dronesmith/Dronesmith-Cloud/readme.md

 # Dronesmith Cloud

+# Node compatibility
+Currently the cloud is running on Node v5 on the production server, and has been tested properly up to Node v7, however there are some deprecation warnings, namely using new Buffer instead of Buffer.alloc or Buffer.from, Mongoose Promise is also deprecated.
+These will need to be removed as we upgrade on Node, but there is no immediate need for this.

 # Technologies
 Dronesmith Cloud is entirely MEAN stack, and as such is powered by the following technologies: